Medical Credentialing is Important for Building a Successful Practice — What else do I Need to Know?

-While just a few years ago health professionals considered medical credentialing “optional” for building a practice, today it has become more necessary than ever for providers to be networked with insurance companies.
-In part, this is because more persons/patients in the USA have health insurance than ever before, and because patients desire (even demand) to use their health insurance when seeking out health care services (in lieu of out-of-pocket payment).
+Just a few years ago, health professionals considered medical credentialing to just be optional for building a practice.
+Today, it has become more necessary than ever for providers to be networked with insurance companies.
+This is partly because more people in the U.S. have health insurance than ever before, but even more-so because patients desire (even demand) to use their health insurance when seeking healthcare services (rather than out-of-pocket payment).

-In addition, medical credentialing is becoming more important as health insurance plans are becoming broader in regards to the scope of treatments that they cover.
-These changes include Mental Health / Behavioral Health parity, less restrictions on pre-existing conditions, and the coverage of supplemental services such as physical therapy, massage therapy, acupuncture, and other holistic health services.
+Medical credentialing is becoming more important as health insurance plans are becoming broader in regards to the scope of treatments they cover.
+These changes include Mental Health and Behavioral Health parity, less restrictions on pre-existing conditions and the coverage of supplemental services, such as physical therapy, massage therapy, acupuncture and other holistic health services.